 Use specific version in your PowerShell session

 Now that you have stored each version that you need, how could you use them?

 Before trying to execute some PnP cmdlets from PowerShell ISE or a Windows PowerShell, you have to add manually the module like this:

 $dllPath = "C:\PnP\SharePointPnPPowerShellOnline\202001" $dllClientPath365 = Join-Path $dllPath "Microsoft.SharePoint.Client.dll" $dllRuntimePath365 = Join-Path $dllPath "Microsoft.SharePoint.Client.Runtime.dll" $dllConnectPath365 = Join-Path $dllPath "SharePointPnP.PowerShell.Online.Commands.dll" Import-Module $dllConnectPath365 Add-Type -Path $dllClientPath365 Add-Type -Path $dllRuntimePath365

-Note: for the next versions of PnP PowerShell , the
+For the next versions (after July 2020) of PnP PowerShell , the

 SharePointPnP.PowerShell.Online.Commands.dllwas renamed to